 A closer look at our ownership figures suggests that the top 13 shareholders have a combined ownership of 50% implying that no single shareholder has a majority.

 While studying institutional ownership for a company can add value to your research, it is also a good practice to research analyst recommendations to get a deeper understand of a stock's expected performance.
 There are plenty of analysts covering the stock, so it might be worth seeing what they are forecasting, too.

 The definition of an insider can differ slightly between different countries, but members of the board of directors always count.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

-Our most recent data indicates that insiders own some shares in Cadence Design Systems, Inc..
-Insiders own US$446m worth of shares (at current prices).
+I can report that insiders do own shares in Cadence Design Systems, Inc..
+The insiders have a meaningful stake worth US$525m.
 I sometimes take an interest in whether they have been buying or selling.

 General Public Ownership